Osama-Brimo/GOL/README.md

 # game-of-life
 After reading about [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) I ended up getting really interested in it, and wanted to see if I could implement a basic interactive editor similar to [Golly](https://golly.sourceforge.io/).

-For fun, I also wanted to do it with just vanilla JS/HTML/CSS.
+For fun, I also wanted to do it with just vanilla JS/HTML/CSS, without any help for drawing on canvas.
+I ended up creating utilities for drawing/redrawing the grid, zooming, etc. from scratch, and had to hook them up logically to a coordinate system.

 I ran into many limitations and problems and ended up learning a lot about optimizing for canvas, caching, memoization for expensive calculations, and algorithms as I tried to optimize the editor and generation speeds.